+ONLINE CLASSES

-ONLINE CLASSES VARIED CREDIT Elective 9-12
+VARIED CREDIT

+Elective

+9-12

 C-FC offers a variety of online course options through the Rural Virtual Academy.
 The courses allow students to explore a wide variety of career options.
-These courses are taken on a pass/fail basis.
+These courses are graded according to the C-FC grading scale.
 Students will be given a class period in school to work on the course if desired.
 Students must successfully complete the course or reimburse the cost of the course.
 Please see the counseling office for more details.
+Student may take one online course per year.